seska451/yams/docs/API-reference/generator.md

 ***

-### generator:spawn
+### generator:spawn_over_time

-This is the final command of the Fluent generator API.
-Starts spawning given the parameters set by other functions.position
+Starts spawning groups over time, given the parameters set by other functions.position

 You might use this with the `using_group`, `at_random_locations`, `no_less_than` and `no_more_than` functions.
 !!! example